Beyond chromatic threshold via the $(p,q)$-theorem, and a sharp blow-up phenomenon: Introduction

 \subsection{Overview}

 Finding sufficient conditions guaranteeing a graph to have bounded complexity has long been a popular topic in combinatorics and theoretical computer science.
 There are many natural ways to measure complexity.
-In this paper, the invariant we are interested in is the chromatic number, and we focus on graphs with bounded clique number.
-Note that graphs with bounded clique number could have arbitrarily large chromatic number: as one of the famous early applications of probabilistic method in combinatorics, Erd\H{o}s~\cite{1959Erdos} in 1959 constructed a graph with arbitrarily large girth (hence triangle-free) and chromatic number.
+In this paper, the invariant we are interested in is the chromatic number.
+Obviously the chromatic number of a graph is lower bounded by its clique number and, therefore, we focus on graphs with bounded clique number in this paper.
+On the other hand, there are plethora of graphs with bounded clique number and arbitrarily large chromatic number, such as Mycielski graphs, an important family of triangle-free graphs in structural graph theory, Kneser graphs, a well-studied family in topological and algebraic combinatorics, and, as one of the famous early applications of the probabilistic method in combinatorics, Erd\H{o}s~\cite{1959Erdos} in 1959 gave a random construction with arbitrarily large girth (hence without triangles) and chromatic number.